NeurodataWithoutBorders/nwb-overview/docs/source/index.rst

     :width: 600

-At the top (dark blue), we have the :nwb-main:`NWB.org` website, which focuses on the NWB project at large and provides information about the overall organization, goals, community, and policies of the NWB project and functions as first entry point to NWB.
+At the top (dark blue), we have the :nwb-main:`NWB.org` website, which focuses on the NWB project at large and provides information about the overall organization, goals, community, and policies of the NWB project and provides a first entry point to NWB.

 Next we have the :ref:`NWB Overview <main-home>` (i.e., this website) (black), which serves as an entry point for